gogama/flatgeobuf/README.md

 ## Project Status

-Advancing rapidly toward alpha status.
-An alpha cut is expected by December 31, 2023 and a `v1.0.0` by mid-February 2023 at the latest.
+An alpha cut was released on 2023-10-19 under the tag `v0.9.0-alpha`.
+A beta cut is expected by 2023-12-31 or sooner, with a stable API and `v1.0.0` release by 2024-01-31.

 You can already peruse the documentation at the official Go docs website, [here](https://pkg.go.dev/github.com/gogama/flatgeobuf).

+The goal between now and beta is to gather **YOUR FEEDBACK** on the API, documentation, and discoverability of features.
+Issues and pull requests are gratefully accepted, although they may not get looked at until the end of November due to vacation.

 ## Getting Started